nicolevanderhoeven/spice-runner/docs/NVDH-SETUP.md

 kubectl rollout restart deployment/spice-runner
 ```

-## Step 4: Update Service Type
+## Step 4: Update service type

-The service needs to be ClusterIP (not LoadBalancer) for Ingress to work:
+The service needs to be ClusterIP (not LoadBalancer) for Ingress to work.
+To update the service, run the following commands:

 ```bash
 # Apply the updated service configuration